ncatlab/nlab-content/pages/1/5/2/0/251/content.md

 Probably the most useful such 2-categories are where we choose one direction to be the "arrow" direction and the other the "proarrow" direction, we take functors which are lax, colax, or pseudo in the proarrow direction and strict in the arrow direction, and transformations that go in the arrow direction.
 This is natural when considering double categories such as [[proarrow equipments]].
 If we allow the functors and transformations to be only pseudo in the arrow direction as well, and add in [[modifications]] in the arrow direction, we obtain a [[3-category]] instead.
 In some situations, such as the study of [[generalized multicategories]], this 3-category is a natural place in which to work (or an enlargement of it to include [[virtual equipments]] as well).

 We can also combine the horizontally lax and colax functors, together with a general notion of vertical transformation, into a large double category of double categories.
-This is a special case of the double category of $T$-algebras for a particular 2-monad $T$, mentioned above.
+This is a special case of the double category of $T$-algebras for a particular 2-monad $T$ mentioned above; see [[double category of algebras]].

 In some contexts, a natural observation is that the 1-category $DblCat$ is [[cartesian closed category|cartesian closed]], and thus enriched over itself--thus it forms a "locally-double" category, i.e. a category enriched over double categories.
 This can be regaded as a structure like a [[3-category]], except that it has two different kinds of 2-cells (in this case, the vertical and horizontal transformations).